danielfone/ensql/README.md

 )
 # INSERT INTO users VALUES ('Claudia Buss', now()), ('Lundy L''Anglais', now())

-# Interpolate a SQL fragement
+# Interpolate a raw SQL fragment without quoting.
+Use with care!
 Ensql.sql('SELECT * FROM users ORDER BY %{!orderby}', orderby: Ensql.sql('name asc'))
 # SELECT * FROM users ORDER BY name asc
 ```